Guide to Double Helix Piercing: Procedure, Aftercare, and Styling Tips

 Having your double helix piercing done should happen only with professional care by piercers working in sterile and clean settings.
 You can expect the following sequence when getting a double helix piercing.

-- The ear preparation is finished when the piercer creates a small hole in the cartilage by using sterile needles.
-The density of cartilage tissue increases the pain level when getting cartilage piercings when compared to earlobe piercings.
-The precise and sharp needle reduces tissue harm to the smallest degree possible.
+• The ear preparation is finished when the piercer uses sterile needles to create a small hole in the cartilage.
+The density of cartilage tissue increases the pain level when getting cartilage piercings compared to earlobe piercings.
+The precise and sharp needle reduces tissue harm to the slightest degree possible.

-- The piercer inserts small decorative jewelry through the freshly pierced holes after completing the procedure.
-The type of jewelry selection depends on both your individual taste and your desired style look.
+• After completing the procedure, the piercer inserts small decorative jewelry through the freshly pierced holes.
+The type of jewelry selection depends on your taste and desired style.

 Healing and Aftercare: Ensuring Proper Recovery

-These necessary steps for double helix piercing aftercare will help the wound heal properly while preventing infections:
+These necessary steps for double helix piercing aftercare will help the wound heal appropriately while preventing infections:

-- Your piercer should provide the cleaning solution you must use on your piercings, along with saline solution.
-A piercing requires cleansers that do not include alcohol or hydrogen peroxide because these substances damage the healing process.
+1. Your piercer should provide the cleaning solution you must use on your piercings, along with saline solution.
+Piercings require cleansers that do not include alcohol or hydrogen peroxide because these substances damage the healing process.

-- The healing of your double helix piercing depends on avoiding all contact with the piercing hole since this can both irritate and infect the area.
-Washing your hands extensively serves as a requirement before both cleaning the pierced area and interacting with the jewelry.
+2. The healing of your double helix piercing depends on avoiding all contact with the piercing hole since this can irritate and infect the area.
+Washing your hands extensively is a requirement before cleaning the pierced area and interacting with the jewelry.

-- Piercings heal better if you refrain from sleeping on the piercing because it creates harmful pressure on the healing process.
-The piercing requires support in two ways: by side-sleeping on the opposite side and investing in pillow protection designed explicitly for piercings.
+3. Piercings heal better if you refrain from sleeping on the piercing because it harms the healing process.
+The piercing requires support in two ways: side-sleeping on the opposite side and investing in pillow protection designed explicitly for piercings.

-- You must prevent your pierced area from exposure to harsh chemical water, including hot tubs, swimming pools, and chlorine-based swimming pools.
-The wound of your piercing will become irritated if you apply hair products, sprays, or other cosmetics in the area.
+5. You must prevent your pierced area from exposure to harsh chemical water, including hot tubs, swimming pools, and chlorine-based swimming pools.
+Applying hair products, sprays, or other cosmetics to the area can irritate the wound.

 Jewelry Choices for Double Helix Piercings